JonasMok/time_series_patient_numbers_ex/README.md

 ## Data analysis

 Is there any pattern in the daily number of patients at a local walk-in centre?

-We can plot a graph to get the first impression.
+We can plot a graph to get the first impression and make some basic statistics.
 ```
 #Import the file to R including the correct path where you save the file
 TimeSeries_example <- read_excel("TimeSeries_example.xlsx")